jack2148/jack2148/README.md

 Studying ACT and Diffusion Policy in LeRobot-based manipulation tasks, including Push-T analysis and FR3 MuJoCo experiments using teleoperation demonstrations.
 Current work investigates the relationship between execution strategy, trajectory coverage, demonstration distribution, and policy behavior.

 The Push-T study includes exploratory 50-episode comparisons of ACT execution configurations.
+FR3 results are reported separately as fixed-initial-condition pilot evaluations, not as a generalization benchmark.

 ## Research Interests

-My broader research interest is in robotic manipulation architectures that separate learning-based decision making from kinematics- and control-based execution, combining data-driven policies with structured robot control.
+My broader research interests include robot manipulation, teleoperation, learning from human demonstrations, imitation learning, and data-efficient robot learning.
+I am particularly interested in combining learning-based policies with kinematics- and control-based execution for robot manipulation.

 ## Supporting Robotics Systems Work

+**[navigation_stack_lab](https://github.com/jack2148/navigation_stack_lab)** — Real-hardware ROS 2 navigation and system integration with SLAM, EKF sensor fusion, Nav2, DWB/MPPI experiments, and person-following logic.
+MPPI computation and parameters were optimized to improve the control loop from approximately 5–6 Hz to a stable 20 Hz.

 **[rgbd-object-pose-estimation](https://github.com/jack2148/rgbd-object-pose-estimation)** — RGB-D manipulation perception using an Intel RealSense D455, YOLOv8-seg, CAD meshes, and FoundationPose.
 The verified mean mask mAP50 is **0.929** across three industrial-part classes; this is a segmentation metric, not 6D-pose accuracy.

-**[navigation_stack_lab](https://github.com/jack2148/navigation_stack_lab)** — Real-hardware ROS 2 navigation and system integration with SLAM, EKF sensor fusion, Nav2, DWB/MPPI experiments, and person-following logic.
-MPPI computation and parameters were optimized to improve the control loop from approximately 5–6 Hz to a stable 20 Hz.

 ## Selected Achievements